Learn the science behind:

 There are several ways to start this crystallization.
 First of all, you can simply add a crystal that you already have available.
 If you already have a bag of sugar, adding a few of those sugar crystals into your supersaturated solution will initiate the growth of crystals!
 The added sugar crystals are your nucleus and form a fertile ground to grow on for other sugar molecules.

 Impurities & shear

 You can also initiate crystallization by the presence of impurities.
 If the wall of your container (or stick or thread) isn’t completely smooth, it might just be the ideal starting point for the growth of a crystal.
 Also, stirring (shearing) the supersaturated solution can induce nucleation.

 In industry this is done by hanging plates inside the solution, at home you can do this by hanging a thread or stick in the solution, this will provide an area for the sugar crystals to grow on.

-Controlling size of rock sugar crystals
+Growing your rock sugar crystals